auto-mausx/Cloud-Engineer-Bootcamp/Essentials-Linux-System-Admin-LFS201/Memory-Monitoring/Readme.md

 the kernel permits overcommission of memory, but only for pages dedicated to user processes; pages used within the kernel are not swappable and are always allocated at request time.

-You can modify, and even turn off this overcommission b y setting the value of `/proc/sys/vm/overcommit_memory`:
+You can modify, and even turn off this overcommission by setting the value of `/proc/sys/vm/overcommit_memory`:

 0. (default) Permit overcommission, but refuse obvious overcommits, and give root users somewhat more memory allocation than normal users.